ITUnderground/itunderground.dk/src/routes/(posts)/pages/getting-started/+page.md

 **If you're fine with current OS** and just want to use Linux for hacking, refer to the above sections.

 Dual booting is also an option, there are plenty of guides online.

-### What's a CTF?

-A CTF (Capture The Flag) is a jeopardy style hacking competition.
-Jeopardy style means that there are a number of challenges in different categories, each with a number of points.
-The more difficult the challenge, the more points you get for solving it.

-The goal of each challenge is to capture the flag.
-"Flag" usually means a short string in the format `"name{flag}"` where `name` is the name of the competition, and `flag` is some text related to the challenge solution.
-In a challenge where you have to hack into a server for example, the flag might be located in `/home/user/flag.txt`, and in a crypography challenge you would get the flag upon decoding some string.

-> Tip: Since almost all flags are in the format `name{flag}`, a common tactic is to look for substrings like `name{`.